eventlet/eventlet/doc/_sources/testing.txt

 Standard Library Tests
 ----------------------

-Eventlet provides for the ability to test itself with the standard Python networking tests.
+Eventlet provides the ability to test itself with the standard Python networking tests.
 This verifies that the libraries it wraps work at least as well as the standard ones do.
 The directory tests/stdlib contains a bunch of stubs that import the standard lib tests from your system and run them.
 If you do not have any tests in your python distribution, they'll simply fail to import.

 There's a convenience module called all.py designed to handle the impedance mismatch between Nose and the standard tests: